jam-khan/Quantum_Key_Distribution/README.md

 1. Probability Distribution Calculation for Quantum Correlations.
 2. Optimization to find a Bell Inequality using CVXPY.
 3. Guessing Probability for the Bell Expression using QuantumNPA.jl library.

-Calculations to be done:
-1. Finding SOS decompositions of the Bell Inequality to prove the self-testing.
+4. Finding SOS decompositions of the Bell Inequality to prove the self-testing.